yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- Besides, we met a blocking issue during last two weeks- alias creation got stuck due to the approvers were out of office
 - Take a look at our next steps
 	- The first one is about the team expansion plan- you may know that Last December we suspended adding new resources to the team.
 According to our previous grading team scaling timeline - we will restore increasing HCs starting from this week.
-	- Just would like to confirm with you if this plan and budget is still valid, so that -
+		- Just would like to confirm with you if this plan and budget is still valid, so that
+	- The Bulk Subtypes update -
+		-